stevekinney/conversationalist/README.md

 const history = new ConversationHistory(createConversation());

-// You can bind methods to automatically update the history state const appendUser = history.bind(appendUserMessage);
+// You can use convenience methods that automatically track state history.appendUserMessage('Hello!');

-appendUser('Hello!');
-appendUser('How are you?');
+history.appendAssistantMessage('How are you?');

 history.undo(); // State reverts to just "Hello!" history.redo(); // State advances back to "How are you?"

-console.log(history.current.messages.length); // 2
+// Query methods are also available const messages = history.getMessages();
+const stats = history.getStatistics();

 ### Conversation Branching